Best time to switch energy supplier

 Once you have switched with Love Energy Savings, your dedicated energy account manager will let you know if a cheaper deal becomes available, but you can always put your details into our no-obligation business energy comparison engine for real time results.

-You are not alone, but this is a big mistake.
-If you have never switched your gas and business electricity supplier, then the chances are extremely high that you have been rolled over to a standard rate energy tariff and you will be paying well over the odds for your power.
+If you have never switched your energy supplier, then the chances are extremely high that you have been rolled over to a standard rate energy tariff and you will be paying well over the odds for your power.

 In fact, the latest State of the Energy Market report by regulator Ofgem suggested that customers currently on a standard variable tariff could save £260 by switching.